Anodyine/UCFFoundationExamPrep/README.md

 Currently, only Windows quick start instructions are provided.

 ## Windows
-To get started easily with Windows and Visual Studio Code follow the following steps:
+To get started easily with C on Windows with Visual Studio Code follow the following steps:

 ### Installing Terminal and Compiler
 1. Download and install MSYS2 from here: https://www.msys2.org/